Highlights Of The Program

 • Translating modular generator lessons from wave and tidal energy into floating wind access constraints

-• Enabling fault isolation, partial-power operation, and in-situ replacement for life extension
+• Supporting fault isolation, partial-power operation, and in-situ replacement for life extension

 • Delivering lower OPEX, reduced risk, and stronger lifetime economics for developers